 d.
 If we have sown spiritual things: Paul here makes it plain that it is right for the spiritual work of God's ministers to be repaid with the material support of the people they minister unto.

 i.
-Here we see Paul’s real heart: paid or not paid, it did not matter to him.
+Here we see Paul's real heart.
+Paid or not paid, it did not matter to him.
 What mattered was the work of the gospel.
 Was it more effective for the gospel if Paul should receive support?
 Then he would receive it.
 Was it more effective for the gospel if Paul should work to support himself?
 Then he would do that.
-What mattered was that the gospel would in no way be hindered.
+What mattered was that the gospel not be hindered in any way.

 i.
 Should modern ministers assert or release their right to be supported?
-Whichever will serve the gospel and the church better!
+They should do whichever will serve the gospel and the church better.
 But if a minister does take money for support, he should work hard to earn that money.

 ii.
 "If a man who does not labour takes his maintenance from the Church of God, it is not only a domestic theft but a sacrilege.
 He that gives up his time to this labour has a right to the support of himself and his family: he who takes more than is sufficient for this purpose is a covetous hireling.
 He who does nothing for the cause of God and religion, and yet obliges the Church to support him, and minister to his idleness, irregularities, luxury, avarice, and ambition, is a monster for whom human language has not yet got a name."
 (Clarke)

 h.
 Where has the Lord commanded that those who preach the gospel should live from the gospel?
-In Matthew 10:10 (for a worker is worthy of his food); and in Luke 10:8 (Whatever city you enter, and they receive you, eat such things as are set before you).
+We have no record of those specific words of Jesus, but in two places He states the principle.
+In Matthew 10:10 (for a worker is worthy of his food), and in Luke 10:8 (Whatever city you enter, and they receive you, eat such things as are set before you).